Eielson exercises readiness, capability

 A formation of 42 F-35A Lightning IIs during a routine readiness exercise at Eielson Air Force Base, Alaska, March 25, 2022.
 The formation demonstrated the 354th Fighter Wing’s ability to rapidly mobilize fifth-generation aircraft in arctic conditions.
-(U.S. Air Force photo by Airman 1st Class Elizabeth Schoubroek)
+(Courtesy video)

 |Date Taken: